-There are 1,170 people registered blind or partially sighted in Gateshead.
-73% are 65 years of age or older.
-610 of these people have an additional disability (84% of these relate to a physical disability of being hard of hearing).
+There were 1,085 people registered blind or partially sighted in Gateshead at the end of March 2017.
+71% are 65 years of age or older.
+570 of these people have an additional disability (35% are hard of hearing, 52% have a physical disability, 7% have a learning disability).
 Because registration is voluntary, this underestimates the true number of people with severe visual impairment.
-It also excludes a large number of people with sight loss below registrable levels (estimated to be around 2,500 people) and those with cataract according to the Gateshead Eye Health and Sight Loss Needs Assessment 2013.
+It also excludes a large number of people with sight loss below registrable levels and those with cataract according to the Gateshead Eye Health and Sight Loss Needs Assessment 2013.

 To address the underestimate of people with a visual impairment, the Royal National Institute of Blind People (RNIB) publishes estimates of the number of people living with sight loss.
 These estimates apply national research findings to local population projections.
 There are an estimated 6,690 people living with sight loss in Gateshead.
 Of this total, 5,800 are living with partial sight and 890 are blind.
 This means that 3.3% of the total population of Gateshead could be living with sight loss, compared to 3.1% of the total population of England.
 By 2030, it is projected there will be 7,980 people in Gateshead living with sight loss, an increase of 19%.
 [See also: % reporting blindness or partial sight]